TULSA, Okla. — Voters approved four bonds for the Tulsa Public School district on Tuesday.

-If passed by Tulsans, the district said Tulsa Public Schools' bond would invest $414 million over five years in Tulsa children, teachers, and families.
+The district said the bonds will invest $414 million over five years in Tulsa children, teachers, and families.

 The 2021 Bond for Tulsa Public Schools focuses on five key areas: